GeoGarfias/Sources_Properties_NZ/README.md

 	Line 29-30: Make sure that the station and channel names  are being read correctly.
 	Line 8: Variable i represents the event the code is reading.
 You can choose between a list of events or and individual event.

   3.2.The outputs of this codes are MAT file for each EGF event.
-This MAT fiiles includes all the SAC information per event (picks, time, magnitude, etc).
+This MAT files includes all the SAC information per event (picks, time, magnitude, etc).

-    9. Run convert_data_FIORD.m This then converts the data structures into the event files with al the data of EGFs combined for the mainshock event.
-        a.
-Edits: Need to change project name throughout.
-Also event number (m=4)